Brazil sees dealmaking boom led by energy, retail, healthcare

-SAO PAULO, July 2 (Reuters) - Brazilian companies are striking mammoth share offerings and M&A deals, as Latin America's biggest economy recovers from the COVID pandemic with expected full-year GDP growth of 5%, potentially further lifting sectors from energy to healthcare.
+SAO PAULO (Reuters) - Brazilian companies are striking mammoth share offerings and M&A deals, as Latin America’s biggest economy recovers from the COVID pandemic with expected full-year GDP growth of 5%, potentially further lifting sectors from energy to healthcare.

 M&A volume grew eightfold in the first half of 2021 from the same period a year earlier, to $56.8 billion, while share offerings totaled $15.3 billion, up 55%.